null

 Health facilitators continuously receive current and updated information on areas of Nutrition, Diabetes, Women, Infants, and Children (WIC), and health care programs.
 Health facilitators are trained in areas such as domestic violence, California Health and Disability Program (CHDP) Gateway, Expanded Food and Nutrition Education Program, West Nile disease, and many others.

-The regional manager for the Health and Support Service component, oversees the program and coordinates referral services with medical and dental providers, negotiates fees for health services, provides staff development and training to the health facilitators, maintains collaborative relationships with local community and state social service agencies, and coordinates and participates in health fairs within the communities.
+The regional manager for Migrant Education's health and support service component oversees the program and coordinates referral services with medical and dental providers, negotiates fees for health services, provides staff development and training to the health facilitators, maintains collaborative relationships with local community and state social service agencies, and coordinates and participates in health fairs within the communities.

 Additionally, the goal of this program is to increase access to health resources and bring community members together with health providers and to bring awareness to the needs of migrant students and their families.

-Migrant Education's Health and Social Service component collaborates with a variety of health and human service agencies, including but not limited to: Community Medical Centers, San Joaquin Valley Dental, Tracy Family Dental, Eye Care Associates, Health Plan of San Joaquin, San Joaquin Public Health, Catholic Charities, and Charterhouse Center for Families.
-Again, these are only a few of the many doctors, dentists, and other health care professionals who have extended services to migrant children.
+Migrant Education's health and social service component collaborates with a variety of health and human service agencies, including but not limited to: Community Medical Centers, Health Plan of San Joaquin, San Joaquin Public Health Services, Catholic Charities, El Concilio, California Human Development, and Atienza Family Dental.
+These are only a few of the many doctors, dentists, and other health care professionals who have extended services to migrant children.

 By collaborating with the community, Migrant Education is able to accomplish its mission and help migrant students succeed academically.
 Research shows a correlation between positive health behaviors and increased student achievement.
 Consequently, we strive to continuously create these positive health behaviors through the many components of Migrant Education.